-"It's gonna be the movie of the year for one half and the cinematic equivalent of dogshit for the other"
+"It's gonna be the movie of the year for one half and the cinematic equivalent of dogshit for the other".

 That was the best comment about the movie according to the friend that I went watching with.

-Anyways, not only was I happy with the welcome of 2 other coworkers for a ton of reasons like the ones that I just counted, I was also quite relieved by the existence of other white coated people at the office, especially when I saw the anger towards me in the eyes of a patient whose blood donation I didn't accept because he confessed that he'd used illegal drugs in the past.
-It was the moment that I realized that having information didn't do the magic, approaching to the patient in the right way did.
-He was an illeterate guy, so I had to read all the questions out loud to him.
-As a doctor I was supposed to be non-judgemantal, but without even knowing I looked down on him.
+Anyways, not only was I happy with the welcome of 2 other coworkers for a ton of reasons like the ones that I just mentioned, I was also quite relieved by the existence of other white coated people at the office, especially when I saw the anger towards me in the eyes of a patient whose blood donation I didn't accept because he confessed that he'd used illegal drugs in the past.
+It was the moment that I realised that having information didn't do the magic, approaching to the patient in the right way did.
+He was an illiterate guy, so I had to read all the questions out loud to him.
+As a doctor I was supposed to be non-judgemental, but without even knowing I looked down on him.
 Naturally he reacted and gave a threatening look that could easily convert to something physical.
 Luckily I wasn't alone.

 Eventually, the two other coworkers left me when their shift was over.
 And another patient came.
 An excessively talkative one.
-"Why would I ask him the time period that he'd been in Great Britain?...
+"Why would I ask him about the time period that he'd been in Great Britain?...
 What did toxoplasmosis mean?
 Why did I ask him about his prescriptions?
 Why did the whole process take so long?" etc.

 I have to admit.
 Knowing more than the patients made me feel accomplished and responsible at the same time.
 And unlike my previous thoughts that I had before I got into this job, being able to practise this job requires team work.
 It's not an individual job.

 I remember the times that I fought with my parents about the job that I wanted to do right before university admissions, years ago.
 I said I wanted to be relaxed, so studying medicine was the least thing that I wanted to involve in.
 My parents disagreed, and they told me that being a doctor would make me the happiest version of myself.
 I disagreed back then, ignoring the fact that what parents say usually come true.
 And yes, it WAS true, feeling like a doctor is an addicting one ;)